cavium-octeon-open-source/linux-octeon-progress/README.txt

 	#REVERTS 5fc0affd93a2f8d581ce909eda541742549738b1

 a9c987b MIPS:OCTEON: More OCTEONIII support
+	+++
+	this was merged as David said that csrc-octeon.c should be fixed.

+	in the end, a part of this go upstream: arch/mips/cavium-octeon/csrc-octeon.c

 0a194ae MIPS: OCTEON: Fix model check for setting clock rate.
 0c040e0 MIPS: Octeon: Add Octeon3 cache handling 37d27b6 MIPS: OCTEON: Add driver Serial Rapid I/O (sRIO) hardware